 - You don't need to be a runner: The Color Run is a beginner's dream: it's not timed, families and children are welcome, and there's a designated walking lane.
 Serious runners, take note: unless you are part of the lead pack or especially good at dodging crowds, you probably won't be able to run for time.
-During our run, the sheer amount of participants coupled with the stop-and-go color stations and the small size of the running lane made it difficult to consistently run any faster than an 11-minute mile.
+During our run, the sheer amount of participants coupled with the stop-and-go color stations and the small size of the running lane made it difficult to consistently run any faster than a 12-minute mile.
 If you've never run continuously prior to the event, this is a great pace for a beginner runner.
-If you'd like to try and run the entire course, get started on a Couch to 5K plan at least two months before the Color Run.

 - Bring a buddy: This is definitely a fun run dominated by costumed teams, groups of friends, and families.
 Adding to the social feel of the Color Run, the finish-line celebrations consist of a huge dance party and a gathering of food vendors.
 Because of the Color Run's party element and the absence of a timed race, it's one event that is better enjoyed with friends.

 - Save your color packet until the end: While you may be tempted to bust open the color powder that came in your entry packet before you start running, save it for the finish.
 You'll have plenty of opportunities to be doused in color by volunteers during the run.
 More importantly, you'll later be left out of the fun if you're without a color packet when everyone lets their color out onto the dance floor.